Connecticut on Ice: Great Winter Activities Last Updated 11/18

 - The Essex Steam Train’s annual "Santa Special" along the river is always a highlight of every Connecticut winter.

-- Not to be outdone, Thomaston’s “Santa Train” at the Railroad Museum of New England takes passengers through time—and a deep river valley.
+- Not to be outdone, Thomaston’s “Santa Express” at the Railroad Museum of New England takes passengers through time—and a deep river valley.

 - There’s just something so charming about historic trolleys decked out for the season, rumbling across snowfields in winter.
 Both the Shore Line Trolley Museum (East Haven) and the Connecticut Trolley Museum (East Windsor) provide these transporting experiences.